Kurense/kurense.com/compensation/payroll.md

 the traditional overhead costs of issuing checks.

-We provide employees with an easy-to-use alternative to traditional banking and check-cashing services &mdash; without the worry of going into debt, overdrawing an account, or incurring costly fees.
+We provide employees with an easy-to-use alternative to traditional banking and check-cashing services—without the worry of going into debt, overdrawing an account, or incurring costly fees.

 Also, our payroll card programs are fully integrated with online financial